 "Do not forget that the future of humanity is in the hands of those… who are capable of providing the generations to come with reasons for life and optimism."

 Planned Giving-Building a Legacy, Supporting Our Faith

 The McGill family provided the first “planned gift” in 1896 for a Catholic High School in Mobile.
-Their legacy lives on today by providing a $700 scholarship for each student at McGill-Toolen Catholic.
-The earnings from the McGill family gift have supported the school for more than 120 years.
+Their legacy still lives on today as the earnings from the McGill family gift have supported the school for more than 120 years.
 The McGill family had a vision and a belief that Catholic education played a vital role in the future of the Church.
 McGill-Toolen continues to benefit from the generosity of benefactors who share this belief in the importance of Catholic education and determined that a planned gift is the most effective means of supporting the mission of the Church.
 Planned gifts designated to McGill-Toolen Catholic High School have provided much of the funding for the capital campaign as well as a significant portion of our scholarship funds.
-Individuals and families who have demonstrated their commitment to Catholic education through a planned gift to the McGill-Toolen Foundation are enrolled as a member of the Lipscomb Legacy Society.
+Individuals and families who have demonstrated their commitment to Catholic education through a planned gift to the McGill-Toolen Foundation will become a member of the Lipscomb Legacy Society.

 What is a Planned Gift?
 A planned gift is a contribution that is arranged in the present and allocated at a future date.
 Commonly donated through a will or a trust, planned gifts are most often granted once the donor is passed away.

-However you choose to support the mission of McGill-Toolen Catholic High School, you have our deepest gratitude and may God continue to bless you and your family.
-Thank you!
+Thank you for supporting the mission of McGill-Toolen Catholic High School.
+You have our deepest gratitude and may God continue to bless you and your family.

-To learn more about the charitable priority that is right for you.
-Please contact:
+To learn more about the type of charitable giving that is right for you, please contact

 Jenna Wood, Executive Director of the Foundation